-You’re bound to discover something unexpected when you move a piece of furniture—random change, that lost earring you mourned for months, or unsightly dents where furniture legs once rested.
-These dents, which are caused by constant heavy pressure, may seem tragically irreversible.
+You’re bound to discover something unexpected when you move a piece of furniture—perhaps random change, that lost earring you mourned for months, or unsightly dents where furniture legs once rested.
+These dents in your carpet, which are caused by constant heavy pressure, may seem tragically irreversible.
 Not the case, friends!
-By following the simple method outlined in the video below, you can get your rug looking like new again in no time.
+By following the simple method outlined below, you can get your rug looking like new again in no time.

 Watch Now: The Trick to Removing Carpet Dents

 Cover the Dent With an Ice Cube

 The goal is to cover the entire surface area of the dent, so use as many ice cubes as needed.
 (There may be a formula for dent-to-ice-cube ratio, but none of us here are scientists or mathematicians, so we’ll trust you to eyeball it!)